apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey-2020/index.md

 This was probably one of the most important questions in the survey.
-While it's good to see that more than 60% of users use one of three latest Airflow version it's worrying that the rest is using versions that are old or have known security vulnerabilities.
+While it's good to see that more than 60% of users use one of three latest Airflow version it's worrying that the rest are using versions that are old or have known security vulnerabilities.

-Additionally, more than 20% users is already using 2.0.0+ versions which is reasonably good information.
+Additionally, more than 20% of users are already using 2.0.0+ versions which is reasonably good information.

 **What meta-database do you use?**